-This approach to teaching does not pose any geographic limitations, and is administered by the same knowledgeable tutors who conduct face-to-face classes.
+This approach to teaching does not pose any geographic limitations and enables the same knowledgeable tutors who conduct face-to-face classes to administer learning but via new means.
 Thus, this frees the tutors from having to travel to the tutee’s location, and the sessions can be arranged as per the convenience of the tutee.
 Also, impromptu sessions in case of doubts or for understanding specific topics can also be easily arranged.

 Online learning is becoming fast prevalent in universities and the job sector.
 Students opting for online tutoring become familiar with the commonly used online learning tools early.

-With the presence of personal computers and internet in the majority of households, online tutoring has quickly established itself as a legitimate medium of knowledge transfer.
-Moreover, various government officiated tests and exams are now being conducted online.
-This is a testament to the fact that internet is now a widely accepted tool for education and learning.
+With the presence of personal computers and the internet in the majority of households, online tutoring has quickly established itself as a legitimate medium of knowledge transfer.
+Moreover, various government-officiated tests and exams are now being conducted online.
+This is a testament to the fact that the internet is now an essential tool for education and learning.

 Synchronous v.
 Asynchronous Online Tutoring

-Most students prefer one-to-one learning as opposed to being taught as a group, or so it has been suggested.
+According to various surveys and studies, most students prefer one-to-one learning, as opposed to being taught as a group.
 However, this comes with its own challenges.